 Our success will depend in part on our ability to operate without infringing the proprietary rights of third parties.
 Although we are not currently aware of any litigation or other proceedings or third-party claims of intellectual property infringement related to our drug candidates, the pharmaceutical industry is characterized by extensive litigation regarding patents and other intellectual property rights.
 Other parties may obtain patents in the future and allege that the use of our technologies infringes these patent claims or that we are employing their proprietary technology without authorization.
 Likewise, third parties may challenge or infringe upon our existing or future patents.
-Under the License Agreement with MD Anderson we are responsible to enforce any patent exclusively licensed thereunder against substantial infringement by third parties.
-If we fail to enforce a substantial infringement, within a specified number of days, the licensor may bring an action against the infringing party on the licensor's and our behalf and retain all recoveries and/or reduce the license granted under the License Agreement to non-exclusive for the technology infringed.
+Under the License Agreement with MD Anderson we are responsible to enforce any patent exclusively licensed thereunder against substantial infringement, within a specified number of days, the licensor may bring an action against the infringing party on the license's and our behalf and retain all recoveries and/or reduce the license granted under the License Agreement to non-exclusive for the technology infringed.
 Proceedings involving our patents or patent applications or those of others could result in adverse decisions regarding: